-(g) one writing sample (from faculty residential applicants who have completed doctoral or other terminal degrees after 2012);
+- one writing sample (from faculty residential applicants who have completed doctoral or other terminal degrees after 2013);

 Note to Applicants Regarding Professional Reference Letters:

-No more than one reference letter may be submitted from someone at the applicant's home institution.
+- No more than one reference letter may be submitted from someone at your home institution.

 - Consider sending your referees a copy of your fellowship proposal and the NDIAS requirements for professional letters of reference.
 Letters that are too general or have been created for use with job applications are not useful to the internal and external reviewers and to the NDIAS Fellowship Selection Committee when making their recommendations and selections.

-- The NDIAS Residential Fellowship Application portal will notify you each time a letter of reference is submitted on your behalf to the NDIAS.
+- Interfolio will notify you each time a letter of reference is submitted on your behalf.

 NDIAS Fellowship applicants are advised to coordinate, in advance, with the appropriate administrators at their home institution before applying for an NDIAS Fellowship.
 Fellowship salaries may be paid directly to a Fellow’s home institution.
 However, NDIAS fellowships are funded with internal Notre Dame funds and not through an external grant.
 NDIAS fellowships include no funding for indirect costs and Notre Dame does not recover indirect costs (F&A) on fellowship salaries or other funds.
 During the term of their fellowships, NDIAS Fellows are in residence at the University of Notre Dame, live on campus, work in Notre Dame facilities, and interact with members of the Notre Dame academic community.
 Institutional support (including staff support, facilities, materials, housing, twice-weekly seminars, preparation and execution of the Visiting Faculty Agreement, processing appointment and payments, etc.) is provided principally by Notre Dame.

-The NDAS Fellowship application period for 2018-2019 is now closed.
-Awards will be announced in spring 2018.
-Please direct questions to Carolyn Sherman, NDIAS Events & Fellowships Program Manager, at firstname.lastname@example.org.
+The NDAS Fellowship application period for 2019-2020 is now open.
+Awards will be announced in spring 2019.
+Please direct questions to Kristian Olsen, NDIAS Fellowships, Outreach, and Operations Program Manager, at firstname.lastname@example.org.